alecGraves/WolfDetector/README.md

 ## Easily train your computer to detect ANYTHING 🔎🖼🚀

-WolfDetector is an object detection library focusing on ease of use and accessibility.
+WolfDetector is a visual object detection library focusing on ease of use and accessibility.
 It is implemented in the Wolfram Language.
 The only thing you need to install to get started is [the Wolfram Engine](https://www.wolfram.com/engine/) (currently a 1GB download, cross-platform).

 WolfDetector is based on the [YOLOv2 neural network architecture](https://arxiv.org/abs/1612.08242v1), and it uses a [pre-trained model](https://resources.wolframcloud.com/NeuralNetRepository/resources/YOLO-V2-Trained-on-MS-COCO-Data_1) to speed up training time and reduce the number of training examples you need for your dataset.
 Because of this, training can be done quickly with only a laptop CPU.